 Liquid Stock (Liquid) has closed its flagship fund, Liquid Stock Fund I, with $161 million of capital.
 The fund is backed by some of the biggest names in secondaries; including $150 million from Goldman Sachs Asset Management, Coller Capital and Morgan Stanley Alternative Investment Partners.

-Liquid Stock extends part-debt/part-equity financing to shareholders in private companies, collateralised against their holdings, thus allowing them to monetise their equity without having to sell shares.
+Based in San Francisco, Liquid extends part-debt/part-equity financing to shareholders in private companies, collateralized against their holdings.
+This process allows those shareholders to monetize their equity without having to sell shares.

-“If we love an issuer,” Le Sage said, “we’ll do deals that are smaller in size to help people understand the benefits of what we can do on a company-wide basis.”
+Le Sage commented, “If we love an issuer, we’ll do deals that are smaller in size to help people understand the benefits of what we can do on a company-wide basis.”